 This post may contain affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
+This means if you click on the link and purchase the item, I will receive an affiliate commission (thank you!)
 Regardless, I only recommend products or services I believe will add value to my readers.

 One of my scrapbooking friends shared this tradition and I thought I’d pass it on to you!